wmcbrine/tivoremote/README.txt

 Stop          `

 Some of these are taken from the keys used with TiVo's HME simulator from the Java SDK.
-The function keys are what the Premiere recognizes from an attached USB keyboard.
+The function keys are what the TiVo recognizes from an attached USB keyboard.

 Buttons with no corresponding keyboard shortcuts: SPS30, CC, Clock, and Standby.